|

 regarded as rare in monkeys and apes.
 In another presentation on the findings in 1988, Dr. Campbell also noted

 that the animals experienced marked impairment of reproduction.
 See Cause.
+Caution: You

 must make sure to avoid xenoestrogens.
 If you do NOT avoid xenoestrogens